jboss-security-qe/unsorted/README.md

 Just run the [scripts/prepareLadybird.sh](scripts/prepareLadybird.sh).

-It downloads all and builds all necessary projects.
+It downloads and builds all necessary projects.
 The SNAPSHOT versions are then provided in the subsequent build steps (depending projects).

 ```bash